 Some years the best Christmas present is a restaurant open on Christmas Day.
 We know at least 20 Los Angeles restaurants that open their doors to make Christmas Day more merry.
 Whether you spend the remainder of the holiday opening gifts or exploring LA's fun things to do on Christmas Day, why not pile the family and out-of-town guests into a car and give yourself the gift of dining out?
 After so much holiday preparation, you deserve it!

 Latest posts by Martha

-Sharing traditions with our children makes the holidays all the sweeter.
-The pies we bake, candles we light, songs we sing, and the gifts we give enrich the rhythm of this festive season.
-Volunteering to help those in need is another tradition we can offer to our kids.
-Giving our time and attention to our communities, whether we're dishing up food or singing Christmas carols, is often the best gift of all.
-And setting up our kids for a life of sharing and empathy is a gift we give to them and to the world they inherit.
+Volunteering during the holidays not only helps your community, but helps kids learn the value of giving back.
+Sharing traditions with our children is what the holidays are about—baking pies, lighting candles, singing songs—and volunteering to help those in need is another tradition we can offer our kids.
+In fact, dishing up food or singing Christmas carols may be the best gift of all, setting up our kids for a life of sharing and empathy.
+That's a gift we give to them and to the world they inherit.

 We landlubbers love our fireworks, don't we?
-Whether we're in a back yard lawn chair, or pushing the kids up a ladder to the roof, or being wowed by a sky full of flare and color at the local pier, we don't want to miss this very American 4th of July custom.
-Well, if you think the view from the shore is stunning, try witnessing the spectacle from a boat.
-That's a holiday memory your kiddos won't soon forget!
-Several small cruise boats set sail this Independence Day, with 2-3 hour tours to delight you and your first mates.
+Well, if you think the view from the shore is stunning, try witnessing the pyrotechnics spectacle from a boat.
+That's a holiday memory your kiddos won't soon forget.
+Several small cruise boats and ships set sail this Independence Day, with 2-3 hour tours to delight you and your first mates.
 Snuggle on deck under a blanket and watch the sky come alive as the water sparkles below.
 Read on to find a boat leaving a port near you.